 The Hunt is the orchestral soundtrack to the film we experience everyday, its ups, its downs, its successes, and its losses.
 It’s my way of expressing that, both beautifully and tragically through modern classical, orchestral music.

-The Hunt is a musical journey that tells a story both literally and metaphorically.
+The concept album is a musical journey that tells a story both literally and metaphorically.
 Though the songs were written individually, the album is loosely tied together in a single thread that binds its story.
-The songs are meant to reflect the story of the hunt, but how one interprets that hunt is up to each of you.
+The songs are meant to reflect the story of The Hunt, but how one interprets that hunt is up to each of you.
 For me, it’s been a journey that’s taken a little over three years to complete and the album in many ways reflects that.

 The Hunt is the hunt of life, hunting for health, for life, for happiness, for love, for ideas, for creativity, for success.
 Life has happiness, but it also has pain, and that is also reflected in some of the music (especially in Quicksand and Lament).
-The Hunt is the contemporary classical, orchestral accompaniment to all those experiences, the soundtrack that expresses them in a song format that any listener can experience and enjoy even for a short moment, for one sitting, or within a personalized playlist.
+It’s is the contemporary classical crossover and orchestral accompaniment to all those experiences, the soundtrack that expresses them in a song format that any listener can experience and enjoy even for a short moment, for one sitting, or within a personalized playlist.

 As I’ve mentioned many times before, composing music for me is a process of exploration, full of places to visit and explore and express.
 The music here is drawn from life itself, sometimes simple and sometimes complex.
 I hope you enjoy The Hunt and that the hunt of your life is always a happy, loving, and successful one.
 Enjoy! 🙂

-Read what reviewers have said about The Hunt‘s previously released singles:
+Read what reviewers have said about The Hunt and its previously released singles:

 “Esteve has composed a glistening tune that is simultaneously diaphanous and sensitive, yet emancipated and emotive.” — Huffington Post review of Franco Esteve’s “The Wait“: https://goo.gl/Zsi84X

-The album is available at most, popular online stores and streaming services, as well as directly from me on Gumroad and Bandcamp.
+The album is available at most, popular online stores and streaming services, as well as directly from me on Bandcamp and Gumroad.
 Here are some of the links and store descriptions:

 Gumroad: – buy direct from me and get some extras.
 You get the music in three formats: FLAC (lossless), AAC 256k (same as iTunes), and HQ MP3 (320k) as well as the full booklet with all the artwork in PDF format, a digital poster with the original, individual song art and of course, the album cover.

-CDBaby: – my distributor offers the music through the store in HQ MP3 (320k) – Available May 14th
+CDBaby: – my distributor offers the music through the store in HQ MP3 (320k).

 iTunes: – iTunes offers its music in AAC 256 (or streaming through Apple Music).

-Tidal: – Tidal offers the album in FLAC (lossless) or through their streaming service (HiFi: FLAC, Normal: MP3) – Available May 14th
+Tidal: – Tidal offers the album in FLAC (lossless) or through their streaming service (HiFi: FLAC, Normal: MP3).

-Google Play – The Google Play store sells music in HQ MP3 format – Available May 14th
+Google Play – The Google Play store sells music in HQ MP3 format.

 Well, there’s a lot of people that still prefer physical media, and not necessarily to put it into a CD player.
 There are still a couple of advantages with a CD: